saif-karnawi/LaunchPad-Challenge/README.md

     <img align=center src="https://user-images.githubusercontent.com/96713723/190941553-c630a48d-ba5b-4186-989a-062b1eec5993.gif"/>
 </p>

-If we don’t have the time, @media queries in CSS are our best bet along with the line of code mentioned above.
-Here is an example:
+If we don’t have the time, we can work with @media queries in CSS along with the line of code mentioned above.
+Here is an example of media queries:

 ```
     @media only screen